Matthew and the Atlas at Dingwalls

 Matthew and the Atlas have some quite good songs – some beautiful, some catchy – and the band deliver them with pride to the Camden venue.
 Their new album is promising with the updated sound and the decision to put the banjo on a rest on most of the songs, but they need to work on a coherent live show in order to become as big as their influences.

-For further information about Matthew and the Atlas and future events visit here.
+For further information and future events visit Matthew and the Atlas’s website here.

 Watch the video for Pale Sun Rose here: